List of American Stanley Cup Final television announcers: Syndication

-In the United States, the clinching game of the 1966 Stanley Cup Finals on the evening of Thursday, May 5 aired on RKO General's stations, such as WOR-TV in New York City and WHCT in Hartford, Connecticut.
+In the United States, the clinching game of the 1966 Stanley Cup Final on the evening of Thursday, May 5 aired on RKO General's stations, such as WOR-TV in New York City and WHCT in Hartford, Connecticut.
 The commentators for RKO's coverage on that occasion were Bob Wolff and Emile Francis.
 Wolff at the time did play-by-play for New York Rangers games seen on WOR.
 Although the TV listings page of the May 5, 1966 edition of the Boston Globe indicated that RKO-owned WNAC-TV in Boston would not carry the game, the then-ABC-affiliated station did clear the broadcast at the last minute.

-The 1976 Stanley Cup Finals on the NHL Network marked the first time that the NHL's championship series was nationally televised in its entirety in the United States.
+The 1976 Stanley Cup Final on the NHL Network marked the first time that the NHL's championship series was nationally televised in its entirety in the United States.
 Starting in the 1978 playoffs, the NHL Network began simulcasting many games with Hockey Night in Canada.
 In these games, Dan Kelly, who was the NHL Network's lead play-by-play broadcaster, was assigned to do play-by-play along with HNIC color commentators.

-The entire 1979 Stanley Cup Finals between the Montreal Canadiens and New York Rangers was simulcast as well.
+The entire 1979 Stanley Cup Final between the Montreal Canadiens and New York Rangers was simulcast as well.
 However, had that final gone to Game 7, then that game would have been broadcast on ABC.

-Hughes televised Games 1-5 of the 1980 Stanley Cup Finals (the final game, Game 6, was broadcast by CBS).
-Hughes technically, used CBC's Hockey Night in Canada feeds for the American coverage of the first five games of the Stanley Cup Finals.
+Hughes televised games 1-5 of the 1980 Stanley Cup Final (the final game, Game 6, was broadcast by CBS).
+Hughes technically, used CBC's Hockey Night in Canada feeds for the American coverage of the first five games of the Stanley Cup Final.